antonio-dimeglio/Volta/_build/default/README.md

 ## Building from Source

-Volta is implemented in C following the architecture described in "Crafting Interpreters" by Robert Nystrom.
+Volta is implemented using OCaml.

 ### Prerequisites

-- GCC or Clang compiler
+- Ocaml + dune
 - Make

 ### Build Instructions